 - Human resource manager

 6. University of Arkansas

-The University of Arkansas’ Global Campus offers a Master’s of Education in Human Resources and Workforce Development featuring small class sizes and a low student to faculty ratio for a personalized learning experience.
+The University of Arkansas’ Global Campus features one of the best online human resources masters programs with their Master of Education in Human Resources and Workforce Development.
+The program offers small class sizes and a low student-to-faculty ratio for a personalized learning experience.
 For the past 12 years, the University of Arkansas has been successfully offering this completely online master’s program which prepares students to:

-While many master’s degree programs require students to complete a thesis, students enrolled at the University of Arkansas can either choose to complete their degree with a master’s thesis, or skip the master’s thesis option in exchange for completing a final comprehensive exam which is built into a capstone course presented during the final year of study.
+While many master’s degree programs require students to complete a thesis, students enrolled at the University of Arkansas can choose between a master’s thesis or complete a final comprehensive exam which is built into a capstone course presented during the final year of study.